-- 27.1 There have been a substantial number of comments received regarding the proposed development at the Site.
-The Applicant has worked proactively with the Local Planning Authority to deliver a scheme that provides many benefits. - 27.2 The principle of development at this Site has been addressed.
-The Site currently offers vacant office accommodation, which fails to enhance the historic nature of the Site, the Conservation Area, or the Site's spatial context. - 27.3 The proposal seeks to provide much needed housing, bring Woodcote Grove back into its former use as residential accommodation and open up the link between this building and the Grade II Listed Stables Block, through sensitive landscaping. - 27.4 The less than substantial harm to the designated heritage assets is considered to be outweighed by the public benefits of the scheme, whilst and other harm and impacts attributed to issues such as parking deficit, loss of trees and other issues are considered to be outweighed by the significant benefits of the development when assessed against the Framework as a whole.
-The proposal is considered by officers to be an acceptable form of sustainable development - 27.5 The alterations to the Listed buildings on the Site have been dealt with by a separate Listed Building Consent application, which has been submitted in tandem with this application. - 27.6 It is recommended that the scheme is approved subject to a s106 agreement and conditions attached.
+- 27.1 The application was presented to Planning Committee on 23 July 2020 with an Officer's recommendation for approval.
+Planning Committee deferred the application on the basis that it required further information on a range of matters.
+The Applicant prepared additional information, which was subject to formal consultation. - 27.2 There have been a substantial number of comments received regarding the proposed development at the Site.
+The Applicant has worked proactively with the Local Planning Authority to deliver a scheme that provides many benefits. - 27.3 The principle of development at this Site has been addressed.
+The Site currently offers vacant office accommodation, which fails to enhance the historic nature of the Site, the Conservation Area, or the Site's spatial context. - 27.4 The proposal seeks to provide much needed housing, bring Woodcote Grove back into its former use as residential accommodation and open up the link between this building and the Grade II listed Stable Block, through sensitive landscaping. - 27.5 The less than substantial harm to the designated heritage assets is considered to be outweighed by the public benefits of the scheme.
+Other harm and impacts attributed to issues such as parking deficit and loss of trees are considered to be outweighed by the significant benefits of the development when assessed against the Framework as a whole.
+The proposal is considered by Officers to be an acceptable form of sustainable development - 27.6 The alterations to the listed buildings on the Site have been dealt with by a separate listed Building Consent application, which has been submitted in tandem with this application. - 27.7 It is recommended that the scheme is approved subject to a S106 Agreement and Conditions.